tbringloe/Bioinformatics-CrashCourse/README.md

 *Exercise 2: Build an assembly graph*

 You have been provided long LEGO pieces with sequences labelled on them.
 These represent k-mers.
 Start by turning all pieces to the side labelled with the red circle.
 This represents your read data as k-mers at length XX.
 Start overlapping and connecting the pieces at your k-mer size-1 (i.e. XX, your pieces should overlap almost entirely, extending the graph one node at a time).
-Note when multiple pathways occur, and whether m there are multiple unconnected pathways.
+Note when multiple pathways occur, and whether there are multiple unconnected pathways.

 1. Draw a diagram of your assembly graph (an example can be provided in lab, or see [BANDAGE](https://rrwick.github.io/Bandage/) for conceptual examples, though ours will be much simpler than what is shown here).
 Provide a figure title, indicating the k-mer size used.